 Do not forget the dog that has not eaten.
 The poor thing is in the middle of it all and pretty hungry.
 Dad knows he should have fed the dog and starts mixing the stuff into her bowl.
 He takes up considerable counter space to complete the task while others deal with their breakfast in the reduced counter space left.

-But everyone has responsibilities and places to go – delaying breakfast is not necessarily an option.
+But everyone has responsibilities and places to go – delaying breakfast is not an option.

-Often the action is not taken, or a decision is left unmade because we forget and not necessarily because we run away from it purposely.
-But that is yet another consequence of delaying or postponing.
-Like that alarm in the iPhone to remind you of your noon pills, for example.
+Take that alarm on your iPhone that reminds you of your noon pills, for example.
 Can you count the times it has gone off, and you have ignored it, thinking you will take care of it in five minutes?
-Hours later, you realize you did not take your pills.
+Then, hours later, you realize you did not take your pills.

 A Nourishing Home

 When you live in a household, you are part of a system.
 Everyone’s actions and inactions directly impact the unit function.
 If you are relied upon to complete specific tasks, please understand that such chores are tethered to a time frame and not subject to when you “feel like it.”
 “Feeling like it” might never come, and it is not a reliable time frame.

 When all household members understand and accept the home systems and perform their duties on time, no chore becomes too big to accomplish.
 As a result, such a home efficiently keeps the chaos at bay, improves family relationships, and enhances the positive energy flow.
 It is a nourishing, supportive, and efficient place.